ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-infinite-scroll/index.md

     block.
 This is because the row was at index 99 before the insert and then at index 100 after the insert.

-    If data is changing such that row indexes will change and result in duplicate or missing rows across blocks, then it is best either avoid the Infinite Store or use a snapshot of data to prevent data updates.
+    If data is changing such that row indexes will change and result in duplicate or missing rows across blocks, then it is best either avoid Infinite Scrolling or use a snapshot of data to prevent data updates.

 ## Next Up